patriciayeh/cybersecurity-portfolio/screenshots/README.md

-# 📸 Screenshots
+# Screenshots

-Welcome to the visual side of my portfolio!
-This folder holds screenshots and images from labs, projects, and experiments.
+This folder contains visual references from labs and projects.
+Screenshots are included to support documentation and demonstrate applied work.

-## How I Use Screenshots
+## Usage
-- Capture important steps or configurations from labs
+- Capture critical steps, configurations, or outputs from labs
-- Include visuals from projects to show results
+- Include visuals from projects to illustrate methodology or results
-- Reference them in lab/project Markdown files for context
+- Reference these images in lab or project Markdown files

-Think of this as my portfolio scrapbook — pictures really do tell the story!
+Screenshots are intended to provide **contextual clarity** and reinforce technical documentation.